 How to choose a balance bike for your child

-A quick and easy guide to help you buy the right balance bike for your little rider.
+A guide to buying the best bike for your little one.

 Balance bikes are more popular than ever.
 With so many styles, sizes and materials available, how do you know which one is the best for your child?

 To help you make the right choice, here is a quick guide to the main things to consider when buying a balance bike.